-A Short History of Pelikan
+A History of the Pelikan Ink & Pen Company

 1838: In 1832, chemist Carl Hornemann founded his own ink factory in Hanover, Germany.
 At Pelikan, though, they tend to consider the 28th April 1838 as the company's founding date, as it was the date on the very first price list.
 All company anniversaries are therefore based on this date.